The extended special

 isotropy, and the ESTR approach can be further applied.

-The analysis of the acceptable spacetime coordinate
+The analysis of acceptable spacetime coordinate

 transformations based on the principle of general relativity applied to the